kmohrf/vmm/doc/source/vmm_config.rst

     Checks all section's options for settings w/o a default value.

-    :raise VirtualMailManager.Exceptions.VMMConfigException: if the check fails
+    :raise VirtualMailManager.errors.ConfigError: if the check fails

   .. method:: load()

     Loads the configuration read-only.

-    :raise VirtualMailManager.Exceptions.VMMConfigException: if the
+    :raise VirtualMailManager.errors.ConfigError: if the
       configuration syntax is invalid

   .. method:: unicode(section, option)